ELEVATE-Project/documents/src/docusaurus/versioned_docs/version-latest/intro.md

 This microsite contains detailed documentation that helps organisations understand the <PartialExample mentored /> Building Block.

-Till recently, mentees needed to travel to different locations to attend sessions to upskill and enhance their expertise.
-Face-to-face learning was the only way that was considered effective.

-The COVID-19 pandemic changed all or this.
-Mobile and web adoption accelerated as organizations started hosting online learning sessions.

-<PartialExample mentored /> is a technology platform using which mentees can discover trusted mentors in their chosen domain and get mentored through online, instructor-led sessions.
-Mentees can access training and learning, without needing to travel to attend sessions.

 ## Introduction

 With the ubiquity of the Internet, learners have access to online learning and training resources from across the globe.
-The pandemic gave an impetus, and today, India has over 13.6 million learners online (WEF report 2022) &mdash; the second largest in the world.
+The COVID-19 pandemic gave an impetus, and today, India has over 13.6 million learners online (WEF report 2022) &mdash; the second largest in the world.
 Yet, people need to be more skilled to get employed.

 This gap needs to be bridged through a network of mentors and experts available in our ecosystem.
 Expertise is available in each domain, but we need to build pathways to connect mentees with mentors to seek guidance.